danielavornic/TradeIt/README.md

 # TradeIt

-TradeIt is a mobile-focus web application built for Xmas FAF Hackathon.
+TradeIt is a mobile-focused web application built for Xmas FAF Hackathon.
 It aims to facilitate bartering and giveaways within a community.

-Live Demoo can be found here [here](https://tradeit.vercel.app/).
+The live Demo can be found here [here](https://tradeit.vercel.app/).
 Access it on mobile.

 The presentation can be viewed [here](https://github.com/danielavornic/TradeIt/blob/main/TradeIt_Slides.pdf).